Lowe Lab Research Description

 Eating disorders research

-Most of our eating disorders research has been conducted in collaboration with the Renfrew Center for eating disorders.
-I have been a research consultant, and a member of their Research and Training Committees, for many years.
+Beyond our grant-funded studies, most of our other eating disorders research has been conducted in collaboration with the Renfrew Center for eating disorders.
+Their headquarters and one of their main treatment centers is in Philadelphia.
+I have been a research consultant, and a member of their Clinical Excellence Board, for many years.
 Renfrew is the largest treatment center for eating disorders in the country and therefore offers the unique ability to collect data on a large number of eating disordered patients in a relatively short time.
-The data available at Renfrew has created many opportunities for for data collection for masters and dissertation research projects.
+The data available at Renfrew has created many opportunities for data collection for masters and dissertation research projects.
+Examples of research conducted at Renfrew can be found here: (Lowe et al., 2011; Thompson-Brenner et al., 2021).

 Research on "hedonic hunger" and the Power of Food Scale